kurron/aws-study-group-labs/README.md

 We will be following the steps in [Amazon Alexa Skill Recipe with Python 3.6](://medium.com/@jacquelinewilson/amazon-alexa-skill-recipe-1444e6ee45a6).  **IMPORTANT:** [set up a developer account](https://developer.amazon.com/home.html) prior to attempting the lab.

+# Lab 16: AWS Lambda with API Gateway
+We'll be following the steps in [Using AWS Lambda with Amazon API Gateway (On-Demand Over HTTPS)](http://docs.aws.amazon.com/lambda/latest/dg/with-on-demand-https.html)

+# Lab 17: AWS Lambda and Scheduled Events
+We'll be following the steps in [Using AWS Lambda with Scheduled Events](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html)

+# Lab 18: AWS Lambda and S3
+We'll be following the steps in [Using AWS Lambda with Amazon S3](http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html)
 ---

 1. Create API Keys